(301) 220 2802

 You can take your CTIA exam at our Pearson VUE exam center when you are ready.

-A TrainACE advantage is that, should you be unfortunate enough to fail the first exam after attending the full class, you’ll be able to re-take the class, and we’ll give you a second exam voucher for free.
+A TrainACE advantage is that, should you fail the first exam after attending the full class, you’ll be able to re-take the class, and we’ll give you a second exam voucher for free.

 What Skills Will I Learn in this CTIA Class?